lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 2. Add an *ADD_TEST* line.
 See other *CMakeLists.txt* files for examples.

+## Add extra files to a C++ example

+Most C++ examples consist of one file.
+If other files are required, place them in the same directory as the example.
+Then add a file with the same prefix as the example name and a *.extras* suffix.
+List each extra filename in the *.extras* file, one filename per line.

+!!! warning
+    If you add extra files to the example, but do not add their filenames to the *.extras* file, they will appear in the left hand file menus **and** will not be included in the tar file for the example.

 ## Review changes in a browser

 If you want to preview your changes in a browser (**NOTE:** You must have python installed on your system)